Founder note · Updated 2 June 2026

 Q: Should I add FAQ schema on every page?

-A: Only when you have real questions with real answers.
-Keep the FAQ aligned with the visible content and update it when the page changes.
+A: Only when you have real questions with real answers visible on the page.
+Keep the FAQ aligned with the visible content and update it when the page changes.57

 Q: What are the minimum technical steps after publishing?

-A: Update the sitemap and feed, submit changed URLs through IndexNow after production deploy, and then measure prompt coverage and citations weekly.2
+A: Update the sitemap and feed, submit changed URLs through IndexNow after production deploy, and then measure prompt coverage and citations weekly.28

 Read next